vaexenc/twitchplaysartifact/README.md

 # Twitch Plays Artifact

-Allowed twitch users to type commands in stream chat to control a game of [Artifact](https://store.steampowered.com/app/583950/Artifact/).
+Just a small project that allowed twitch users to type commands in stream chat to control a game of [Artifact](https://store.steampowered.com/app/583950/Artifact/).
 They even managed to beat the AI sometimes!

 ## Videos